This article does not yet show and describe the graphical user interface of Checkmk version 2.0.0. We will update this article as soon as possible.

 6.4.
 Using saved walks for simulations

-If you want to use this walk on a different (or the same) Checkmk instance for a simulation,
+If you want to use this walk on a different (or the same) Checkmk site for a simulation,

-then save the walk file with the name of the host on this instance under
+then save the walk file with the name of the host on this site under

 Now create a rule in the Simulating SNMP by using a stored SNMP walk rule that accesses the affected host(s).